-1) Quadrotor Platform: Our MAV is based on the open source and open hardware quadrotor platform developed by the PIXHAWK project from ETH Zürich described in [14], which can be found in Fig. 1.
+- 1) Quadrotor Platform: Our MAV is based on the open source and open hardware quadrotor platform developed by the PIXHAWK project from ETH Zürich described in [19], which is depicted in Fig. 1.
 The onboard computer is a Kontron microETXexpress computer-on-module (COM) featuring an Intel Core 2 Duo 1.86GHz CPU, 2 GB DDR3 RAM and a 32Gb SSD.
-The pxIMU inertial measurement unit and autopilot board that we use mainly consists of a MicroController Unit (MCU), and sensors including an accelerometer and a gyroscope.
+The pxIMU inertial measurement unit and autopilot board that we use mainly consists of a MicroController Unit (MCU), and sensors including a tri-axis accelerometer and a tri-axis gyroscope.
 The MCU is a 60 MHz ARM7 microcontroller for sensor readout and fusion, as well as position and attitude control.
 A PointGrey Firefly MV monochrome camera of only 37 g weight is mounted on the MAV in a downward-facing pose.
-This camera has an image resolution of 640×480, a maximum frame rate of 60 fps, and is equipped with a lens featuring a 90 degrees viewing angle.

-2) External Tracking System: To measure ground truth data of the 6 DOF quadrotor pose and landing site poses, we use an external Optitrack tracking system manufactured by Naturalpoint 1, which comprises 9 infrared cameras in our case.
-After attaching several highly reflective markers to the quadrotor, the tracking system can provide 6 DOF pose estimates of the quadrotor with a frequency of up to 100 fps.
-According to our tests, the deviation of the position estimates for a static quadrotor is in the order of only few millimeters.

-3) Software: We implemented our software system in several modules using the open-source Robot Operating System (ROS) [17] on Ubuntu Linux 12.04, as it provides the infrastructure for efficient communication among different modules and for logging all onboard data.
+This camera has an image resolution of 640×480, a maximum frame rate of 60 fps, and is equipped with a lens featuring a 90 degrees viewing angle. - 2) External Tracking System: To measure ground truth data of the 6 DOF quadrotor pose and landing site poses, we use an external Optitrack tracking system manufactured by Naturalpoint 1, which comprises 9 infrared cameras in our case.
+After attaching several highly reflective markers to the quadrotor, the tracking system can provide 6 DOF pose estimates of the quadrotor with a frequency of up to 100 Hz.
+According to our tests, the deviation of the position estimates for a static quadrotor is in the order of only few millimeters. - 3) Coordinate Systems: The coordinate systems are defined as right-hand systems and calibrated in the same way as we did in [30].
+The world coordinates are indicated as the RGB axes (corresponding to x-y-z axes) lie on the ground grids in Fig. 7.
+Its origin is attached to the center of the circular pattern from which our SLAM system is initialized as described in Sect.
+III-B. - 4) Software: We implemented our software system in several modules using the open source Robot Operating System (ROS) [22] on Ubuntu Linux 12.04, as it provides the infrastructure for efficient communication among different modules and for logging all interested onboard data.